dirigible-ai/dirigible-node/README.md

 ### 3. Add workflow metadata

-You can add workflow-specific metadata when initializing:
+You can add workflow-specific metadata when initializing, that will be attached to the workflow and all interactions:

 ```typescript
 import Dirigible from '@dirigible-ai/sdk';